 Infusible Ink Projects

-Infusible Ink is a wonderful invention, it does exactly what it says on the tin.
-So where Iron On Vinyl adheres to say a cushion or t shirt.
+Infusible Ink is a wonderful invention; it does exactly what it says on the tin, whereas Iron On Vinyl adheres to a cushion or t-shirt.
 Infusible Ink fuses into the fabric of the project.

-When using Infusible Ink you also need to use the blanks designed to work with the ink.
-You must also follow the instructions rigidly, if you do this the results are fabulous.
+When using Infusible Ink, you must use the blanks designed to work with the ink.
+You must also follow the instructions rigidly; if you do this, the results are fabulous.

 What you Need To Get Started With Infusible Ink